 Originally an Incorporated Society, it was restructured as a Charitable Trust in 2011.

-Throughout the intervening years the Kokiri Training Centre has always adapted to the changing and challenging economic and political environment providing a variety of high quality educational and training programmes.
+Throughout the intervening years, Kōkiri has always adapted to the changing and challenging economic and political environment to provide a variety of high quality educational and training programmes.

-Kokiri Training Centre have never lost sight of who we are, and why we exist.
-As laid out in the Trust Deed, this is to promote the advancement of education and vocational training and the care, support, and development of all people in our community.
+Kōkiri has never lost sight of who we are, and why we exist.
+As laid out in the Trust Deed, our mission is to promote the advancement of education and vocational training and the care, support, and development of all people in our community.

-- Wairuatanga (Spiritual well-being) – we celebrate the spiritual dimension within Te Ao Māori.
+We celebrate the spiritual dimension of Te Ao Māori.